Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL: Hyperparameter Settings

-\paragraph{Environment Horizon and Discount Factors} All domains have discount factor $\gamma = 0.99$.
-Moreover, the maximum horizon for the matrix domains was $2$, for the Public Goods Dilemma was $100$, for Emergency Merge was $200$ (although episodes can terminate earlier by cars reaching the end early), and for both Harvest and Cleanup was $1000$.
+All domains have discount factor $\gamma = 0.99$.
+Moreover, the maximum horizon for the matrix domains was $2$, for the Public Goods Dilemma was $100$, for Emergency Merge was $200$ (although episodes can terminate earlier by cars reaching the end early), and for both Harvest and Cleanup was ${1000}$.